-Our high-quality concrete block molds are highly versatile and are used for many different purposes, ranging from traffic control to coastal protection.
+Our high-quality concrete block moulds are highly versatile and are used for many different purposes, ranging from traffic control to coastal protection.
 If you know where to look, you will find concrete elements all around you, even where you would least expect them.
 Amsterdam’s Central Station, for instance, is surrounded by concrete blocks, as is the Andorran Gran Valira river.
 The Japanese coast is protected by tetrapods, while concrete barriers line roads all over the world.
-We are passionate about following the latest developments in the world of concrete, and this information is no less useful for our customers.
+We are passionate about following the latest developments in the world of concrete, and the information is no less useful for our customers.
 If you know how concrete can be used, you’ll also know where to sell concrete elements made from leftover concrete or concrete blocks that you do no longer need.
 By reusing your concrete, we can build a more sustainable future together.

 What types of concrete blocks can you produce?

 Before we reveal the many uses of concrete, it is useful to know what kind of elements you can produce with our moulds: